 If a person inflicts injury on another, a reasonably foreseeable consequence of that conduct is that the victim will need medical or surgical treatment.
-It is no defense to causing the victim's injury that the medical or surgical treatment contributed to such injury.
-Only if the injury is solely attributable to the medical or surgical treatment and not at all induced by the inflicted injury does the medical intervention constitute a defense.]
+It is no defense to causing the victim's death that the medical or surgical treatment contributed to the death of the victim.
+Only if the death of the victim is solely attributable to the medical or surgical treatment and not at all induced by the inflicted injury does the medical intervention constitute a defense.]